pgaref/HTTP_Request_Randomizer/README.md

 The request timeout is configured at 30 seconds and if the proxy fails to return a response it is deleted from the application proxy list.
 I have to mention that for each request a different agent header is used.
 The different headers are stored in the **/data/user_agents.txt** file which contains around 900 different agents.

+## Contributing

+Contributions are always welcome!
+Feel free to send a pull request.

+## Faced an issue?

+Open an issue[here](https://github.com/pgaref/HTTP_Request_Randomizer/issues), and be as detailed as possible :)